iGov OAuth 2.0 | February 2025 | |

 In this manner, protected resources and authorization servers work together to meet risk tolerance levels for sensitive resources and end-user authentication.¶

 A protected resource MUST accept bearer tokens passed in the authorization header as described in [RFC6750] .
-A protected resource MAY also accept bearer tokens passed in the form parameter or query parameter methods.¶
+A protected resource MUST NOT accept bearer tokens passed in the form parameter or query parameter methods.¶

-Protected resources MUST define and document which scopes are required for access to the resource.¶
+Protected resources MUST define and document which scopes are required for access to the resource and any authentication strength or recency requirements for each scope.¶

 Protected resources MUST interpret access tokens using either JWT, token introspection, or a combination of the two.¶